CyberPulse1/Facecapture/readme.md

  - python not working - try installing it again

 ## [!]
 Disclaimer
 ***This tool is developed for educational purposes.
 Here it demonstrates how phishing works.
-If anybody wants to gain unauthorized access to someones social media, he/she may try out this at his/her own risk.
+If anybody wants to gain unauthorized access to someones camara , he/she may try out this at his/her own risk.
 You have your own responsibilities and you are liable to any damage or violation of laws by this tool.
-The author is not responsible for any misuse of MaxPhisher!***
+The author is not responsible for any misuse of Cyberpulse1!***

 ### [*] Support
 ####  Want to show support?
 Just spread the word and smash the star button